PraveenGurjar23/CGPA-Goal-Tracker/README.md

-# -CGPA-Goal-Tracker
+# CGPA-Goal-Tracker
- Calculates needed grades to hit a target CGPA by graduation(with course credit score)
+ Calculates the needed grades to hit a target CGPA by graduation(with course credit score)